NabinKhadka1/NabinKhadka1/README.md

 - 🔭 I’m currently working on E-commerce website
 - 🌱 I’m currently learning Docker
 - 👯 I’m looking to collaborate on Web Development with Django
-- 🤔 I’m looking for help with to Docker better
+- 🤔 I’m looking for help to learn Docker better
 - 📫 How to reach me: Mail me at: <a href="nabinkhadka330@gmail.com">nabinkhadka330@gmail.com</a>

 ### Connect with me at: